IonaCS/info226/README.md

 # info226
 Group project for Info226

-Contributers: @Gemmasingh11, @tylereagle0 and @ionacs
+Contributers: Gemmasingh11, tylereagle0 and IonaCS